Music (2020 - 2022)

 Half-semester.
 Introduces students to music and sound archives at NYU and beyond, as well as to the questions of memory, historical evidence, and preservation they raise.
 Emphasizes collections that document social groups and historical developments through sound.
 Also addresses technical and ethical dilemmas that surround archival sound collection and preservation in the digital age.

 Half-semester.
 Prepares students for future independent studies, thesis projects, and other general academic and professional writing.
 Foregrounds questions of historiography, archives, evidence, argument, and writing style.
 Students choose individual research projects in consultation with the instructor.

 Music Theory III

 MUSIC-UA 203 Formerly Harmony and Counterpoint III.
-Prerequisite: Music Theory II (MUSIC-UA 202) or equivalent, or placement by departmental diagnostic exam.
+Prerequisite: Music Theory I (MUSIC-UA 201) or equivalent.
 Laboratory section required.
 4 points.